sib-swiss/training-collection/README.md

 - Free to use
 - Written in markdown or similar

 **NOTE:** This list of courses is selected *only* based on the above criteria.
-There are no checks on quality.
+There are *no* checks on quality.

+Is your (favourite) course not in there?
 Any contribution to this list is highly appreciated :+1:.
 Please have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn more on how to contribute.

 ## Contents